christianspecht/vba-helpers/readme-full.md

 #### Updating the `.mdb` with the newest changes from the repository later

-Place the `.mdb` in the repository's main directory (the `.hgignore` file makes sure you don't commit it to the repo).
+Place the `.mdb` in the repository's main directory (the `.gitignore` file makes sure you don't commit it to the repo).
 Then run the `VBAHelpers_Import` function from the Immediate Window.

 *Note: `VBAHelpers_Import` will update **all** modules - this is what you want to use for VBA Helpers development.